On the Finiteness of the Derived Equivalence Classes of some Stable Endomorphism Rings: Geometric Application

 \subsection{Complete Local Setup}

-When the base of the flopping contraction is affine and complete local, contraction algebras have a very explicit construction and so we begin with this case. \begin{setup} Take $f \colon X \to \Spec \rR$ to be a $3$-fold flopping contraction where $\rR$ is complete local and $X$ has at worst Gorenstein terminal singularities (e.g. X is smooth). \end{setup} The condition on $X$ in this setup also forces $\Spec \rR$ to have at worst Gorenstein terminal singularities and hence be an isolated cDV singularity \cite{reid}. \begin{definition} A three dimensional complete local $\mathbb{C}$-algebra $\rR$ is a \emph{compound Du Val (cDV) singularity} if $\rR$ is isomorphic to
+For our purposes, a 3-fold flopping contraction is a projective birational morphism $f \colon X \to X_\con$ between Gorenstein normal $\mathbb{C}$-schemes of dimension three satisfying $\Rf_*\mathcal{O}_X = \mathcal{O}_{X_\con}$, and which further is an isomorphism in codimension one.
+When the base of the flopping contraction is affine and complete local, contraction algebras have a very explicit construction and so we begin with this case. \begin{setup} Take $f \colon X \to \Spec \rR$ to be a $3$-fold flopping contraction where $\rR$ is complete local and $X$ has at worst Gorenstein terminal singularities. \end{setup} The condition on $X$ in this setup is satisfied when $X$ is smooth but also allows for some mild singularities.
+Moreover, the condition also forces $\Spec \rR$ to have at worst Gorenstein terminal singularities and hence to be an isolated cDV singularity \cite{reid}. \begin{definition} A three dimensional complete local $\mathbb{C}$-algebra $\rR$ is a \emph{compound Du Val (cDV) singularity} if $\rR$ is isomorphic to

-where $\mathbb{C}\llbracket u,v,x \rrbracket/(f(u,v,x))$ is a Du Val surface singularity and $g$ is arbitrary. \end{definition} We will sometimes wish to assume further that $X$ is $\mathbb{Q}$-factorial (see \cite[\S2]{HomMMP} for a definition) but will only do so if explicitly stated. \begin{definition} A $3$-fold flopping contraction $f \colon X \to \Spec \rR$ where $\rR$ is complete local and $X$ has at worst $\mathbb{Q}$-factorial terminal singularities is called a \emph{minimal model} of $\Spec \rR$. \end{definition} For a cDV singularity, it is well known that there are finitely many minimal models \cite{[KM]} and the goal of the Homological Minimal Model Program was to provide an algorithm that can produce all the minimal models from a given one, similar to how all maximal rigid objects can be obtained via iterated mutation from a given maximal rigid object in our previous setting.
+where $\mathbb{C}\llbracket u,v,x \rrbracket/(f(u,v,x))$ is a Du Val surface singularity and $g$ is arbitrary. \end{definition} We will sometimes wish to assume further that $X$ is $\mathbb{Q}$-factorial (see \cite[\S2]{HomMMP} for a definition) but will only do so if explicitly stated. \begin{definition} A $3$-fold flopping contraction $f \colon X \to \Spec \rR$ where $\rR$ is complete local and $X$ has at worst $\mathbb{Q}$-factorial terminal singularities is called a \emph{minimal model} of $\Spec \rR$. \end{definition} For a cDV singularity, it is well known that there are only finitely many minimal models \cite{[KM]} and one goal of the Homological Minimal Model Programme was to provide an algorithm that can produce all the minimal models from a given one, similar to how all maximal rigid objects can be obtained via iterated mutation from a given maximal rigid object in our previous setting.
 The key observation is that the maximal Cohen--Macaulay modules of $\rR$ link the two settings. \begin{definition} Let $(R, \mathfrak{m})$ be a commutative noetherian local ring and choose $M \in \mod R$.
 Then define the depth of $M$ to be